The genuine bash.exe file is a software component of Prey by Fork.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the bash.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: Bash.exe is not essential for the Windows OS and causes relatively few problems.
-The file bash.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of C:\Windows.
+The bash.exe file is located in a subfolder of the user's profile folder.

 The program has no file description.
 The program is not visible.
 It is not a Windows core file.
-Therefore the technical security rating is 57% dangerous; however you should also read the users reviews.
+The process can be uninstalled in the Control Panel.
+Therefore the technical security rating is 65% dangerous; however you should also read the user reviews.